 Who doesn’t love pizza?
 And good pizza is well - irresistible.
 This will require a little bit of time, but all the steps are super easy.
 Although I attempted my own pizza sauce, it just was not as good (and I tried many) as my favorite purchased brand, Mezzetti, which has a deep richness that I could not duplicate.
-For best results apply your toppings evenly and not too heavily.
+For best results, apply your toppings evenly and not too heavily.
 Baking the pizza can be done in a variety of ovens and the timelines for those are noted at the end of the recipe.
-(Makes 3 medium or 6 small pizza)

 - Prepare pizza dough per instructions below.
 Lightly flour work surface and your hands.
 Stretch and hold dough with one hand and form a fist with the other and place under the dough.
 Place on peel, baking sheet, or pizza stone that has been generously covered with flour or corn meal.
 Adjust shape with hands by stretching or scrunching dough into place.

-- In a large saucepan over medium high heat, add the olive oil and crumble Buffalo Italian Sausage into pan.
+- In a large saucepan over medium high heat, add the olive oil and crumble sausage into pan.
 Lightly brown and stir occasionally breaking up sausage to desired pieces, about 4 minutes.